cassioKenji/unity-finite-state-machine/README.md

 # unity-finite-state-machine

-a finite state machine using push and pop with a stack
+A finite state machine using push and pop with a stack.

+## Keys
+A: Enter jumping state;
+S: Enter idle state.